June 21, 2025 (5mo ago) — last updated November 5, 2025 (14d ago)

 Receiving Feedback Well

-When someone shares, your role is to listen and say, “Thank you.”
+When someone shares, listen and say, “Thank you.”
 Don’t defend or explain in the moment.
-Their perception is the data you asked for; you can evaluate it later.
+Their perception is the data you asked for; evaluate it later.
 Treating feedback as a gift makes people more likely to share again.

 Values and beliefs act like an internal operating system.
 Many of us still run software installed years ago by family or culture.
 Conflicts between stated values and daily life often cause persistent frustration.